Byteconf React 2020

 Pretty awesome and beginner-friendly introduction to serverless apps by Joe Karlsson.
 If you never really got on the servreless train, it's a great primer and a chance to catch up!

 Creating a Component Library — Kathryn Grayson Nanz

-This is something I'm yet to implement: Storybook fascinates me, but for some reason it always seems tedious to use in 1-3 person projects.
-Anyway, this is a great intro into component libraries from Kathryn Grayson Nanz.
+This is something I'm yet to implement: Storybook fascinates me, but for some reason, it always seems tedious to use in 1-3 person projects.
+Anyway, this is a great intro to component libraries from Kathryn Grayson Nanz.